 AIM Control's Certification services refer to the confirmation of certain characteristics of an object: Foods, goods, products, materials, commodity, cargo, projects, vessel, ship, equipment and other construction or organization meet with the standards, rules and other quality statistics after sampling, testing, analysis, measurement, verifications, surveys, inspections, external & internal review, assessment, or auditing & others identify to process of certifications.
 Email: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, email@example.com

-To issue a certificate (certification), AIM Control provides the inspections, surveys, audits and verifications, sampling, testing & analysis and consultant, others.
+To issue a certificate (certification), AIM Control provides the inspections, inspection control services, surveys, audits and verifications, sampling, testing & analysis and consultant, others.

 The certification object: AIM Control issues the certificates to the objects areFoods, goods, products, materials, commodity, cargo, projects, vessel, ship, equipment and other construction or organization (and others as client' requirement).

-Purpose of certification: AIM Control issues the certificates for clients to meet with the requirement (according to national & international standards, rules, others and client's requirement.
+Purpose of certificates of inspection: AIM Control issues the certificates for clients to meet with the requirement (according to national & international standards, rules, others and client's requirement.

 The core services offered by AIM Control Inspection Group include Inspection Services for the inspection and verification of the quantity, weight and quality of traded goods, Testing Services for product quality and performance against various health, safety and regulatory standards, Certification Services to ensure that products, systems or services meet the requirements of standards set by governments, standardization bodies or by AIM Control Inspection Group customers, and Verification Services to ensure that products and services comply with global standards and local regulations